How do I Treat a Bamboo Cutting Board before the first use?

 What type of oil should I use to treat my bamboo cutting board?

 You should use food grade mineral oil and/or beeswax.
 Board oil penetrates the board.
 Whereas board cream/wax acts as a physical barrier on the surface of the wood that protects against stains and liquids.
 The wax also aids in sanitation, as it fills and seals in knife scars and microscopic cracks where bacteria would otherwise gather.
-We recommend John Taylor Butcher Block Conditioner that can be found on Amazon relatively inexpensive, because it is a combination of food grade mineral oil and beeswax in one formula.

 When treating your board, you want to avoid vegetable, fruit, or nut oils, as these contain fat that will soak into the board and eventually become rancid.
 Also, never use standard mineral oil from a hardware store that is not rated as food safe, as that is meant for machine lubrication and not for contact with food.
 Our goal is to prevent the fibers of the board from drying out and to retain the natural oils in the board.
 The oils also maximize the water resistance of the cutting board.
 Better water resistance means the glue that holds the boards fibers together won’t break down, which also equals a longer life for your board.